Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Krossneslaug swimming pool

-You park your car in the parking above the swimming pool and pay a small admittance fee (I think it was something like ISK 500) and head for the changing rooms, which happened to be filled with people when I got there - apparently the word got out.
+You park your car in the parking above the swimming pool and pay a small admittance fee, and head for the changing rooms, which happened to be filled with people when I got there - apparently the word got out.
 Don't forget to shower before entering the pool :)

 On the other side of the road, you will see a geothermal area with a couple of hot springs and mud pools called Krossneshverar.
-From this geothermal area, the hot water in Krossneslaug swimming pool originates.
-Geothermal water is also led by a pipe to the farm of Krossnes.
+From this geothermal area, the hot water in the Krossneslaug swimming pool originates.
+Geothermal water is also piped to the Krossnes farm.

-I have heard Icelandic folklore about the sorcerer and poet Jón lærði Guðmundsson signing a contract with the devil in the 17th century to channel the water from the geothermal springs into the farm - without success.
-I haven't been able to find the source of this folklore - it is not written in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I often refer to, but it must be true all the same ;)
+I haven't been able to find the source of this folklore - it is not written in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason, which I often refer to, but it must be true all the same.

 Krossneshverar geothermal area

-The drive to Krossneslaug is only some 81 km from Hotel Laugarhóll but seems much longer as we are driving on a gravel road here in Strandir, which winds around the mountains and goes mainly by the rugged sea.
+The drive to Krossneslaug is only some 81 km from Hotel Laugarhóll, but it seems much longer as we are driving on a gravel road here in Strandir, which winds around the mountains and goes mainly by the rugged sea.

 Þrjátíudalastapi